irods/irods_client_rest_cpp/README.md

 to build the REST API package.

 ## Configuring the service
 The REST API provides an executable for each individual API endpoint.
 These endpoints may be grouped behind a reverse proxy in order to provide a single port for access.

-The services rely on a configuration file in `/etc/irods/` which dictates which ports are used for each service.
+The services rely on a configuration file in `/etc/irods` which dictates which ports are used for each service.
 Two template files are placed there by the package:
 ```
 /etc/irods/irods_client_rest_cpp.json.template
 /etc/irods/irods_client_rest_cpp_reverse_proxy.conf.template
 ```
 `/etc/irods/irods_client_rest_cpp.json.template` should be copied to `/etc/irods/irods_client_rest_cpp.json` and modified if different ports are desired.
-The service can then be restarted with `service irods_client_rest_cpp restart`, or however your specific platform manages services.
+The service can then be restarted with `sudo systemctl restart irods_client_rest_cpp`, or however your specific platform manages services.

 Once the REST API is running install nginx and then copy `/etc/irods/irods_client_rest_cpp_reverse_proxy.conf.template` to `/etc/nginx/sites-available/irods_client_rest_cpp_reverse_proxy.conf` and then symbolically link it to `/etc/nginx/sites-enabled/irods_client_rest_cpp_reverse_proxy.conf`.
 Nginx will then need to be restarted with `sudo systemctl restart nginx`, or however your specific platform manages services.